spine-tools/Spine-Toolbox/docs/source/data_import_export.rst

 Under **Mappings** you can manage mappings by adding new ones and removing or duplicating existing ones.
 Each table has it's own mappings and every mapping has its own options.
 In **Mappings** you can select the mapping that you want to start modifying.
-Having multiple mappings for a single table allows to for example import relationship classes and object classes at the same time from a single table in a file.
+Having multiple mappings for a single table allows to for example import multiple item types at the same time from a single table in a file.

-**Mapping options** helps the importer get a feel for what kind of data it will be importing.
+Underneath **Mappings** there are options that help the importer get a feel for what kind of data it will be importing.
-The available *item type* options are *Object class, Relationship class, Object group, Alternative, Scenario, Scenario alternative, Parameter value list, Feature, Tool, Tool feature* and *Tool feature method*.
-The other available options are dependent on the Item type. *Import objects* allows to import objects alongside relationships or object groups. *Parameter type* is used to specify what type of parameters, if any, the sheet contains.
+The available *item type* options are *Entity class, Entity group, Alternative, Scenario, Scenario alternative* and *Parameter value list*.
+The other available options are dependent on the Item type. *Import entities* allows to import entities alongside or entity groups. *Parameter type* is used to specify what type of parameters, if any, the sheet contains.
 It has options *Value, Definition* and *None*.
-If *Value* or *Definition* is selected the value or respectively the default value type can be set from the drop-down list. *Use before alternative* is only available for *Scenario alternative* -item type. *Read data from row* lets you specify the row where the importer starts to read the data. *Ignore columns* allow you to select individual columns that you want to exclude from the whole importing process. *Number of dimensions* sets the amount of dimensions the relationship to be imported has.
+If *Value* or *Definition* is selected the value or respectively the default value type can be set from the drop-down list. *Use before alternative* is only available for *Scenario alternative* -item type. *Read data from row* lets you specify the row where the importer starts to read the data. *Ignore columns* allow you to select individual columns that you want to exclude from the whole importing process. *Number of dimensions* sets the amount of dimensions the entity to be imported has.
-*Repeat time series* sets the repeat flag to true when importing time series. *Map dimensions* sets the number of map indexes when importing map values.
+*Repeat time series* sets the repeat flag to true when importing time series. *Map dimensions* sets the number of map indexes when importing map values. *Use before alternative* maps scenario before alternatives when importing scenario alternatives. *Compress Maps* can be used to compress value maps.

-Once everything in **Mapping options** is in order, the next step is to set the mapping specification.
+Once everything in the before mentioned options is in order, the next step is to set the mapping specification.
-**Mapping specification** is the part where the decisions are made on how the input data is interpreted: which row or column contains the entity class names, parameter values, time stamps and so on.
+Below the options there is the part where the decisions are made on how the input data is interpreted: which row or column contains the entity class names, parameter values, time stamps and so on.
-The **Mapping specification** dock widget contains all of the targets that the selected mapping options specify.
+The dock widget contains all of the targets that the selected mapping options specify.
 Each target has a *Source reference* and a *Source type*. *Source type* specifies if the data for the target is coming in the form of a column, row, table name etc. In the *Source ref.* section you can pinpoint to the exact row, column etc. to use as the data.
 The *Filter* section can be used to further specify which values to